Story: Interdenominational Christianity

 Council of Churches in Aotearoa New Zealand

-The Second Vatican Council in the late 1960s authorised much closer links between Catholics and Protestants and in 1989 the NCC was replaced by a new ecumenical body with Catholic participation – the Council of Churches in Aotearoa New Zealand.
-However, Baptists would not join, Catholics later withdrew and the organisation closed in 2005.
+The Catholic Church's Second Vatican Council of 1962-65 authorised much closer links between Catholics and Protestants, and in 1989 the NCC was replaced by a new ecumenical body with Catholic participation – the Council of Churches in Aotearoa New Zealand.
+However, the Baptists would not join, the Catholics later withdrew and the organisation closed in 2005.
+Although various bodies have sought to fill the gap, including the biannual Church Leaders Forum, the New Zealand Christian Network, and the National Dialogue for Christian Unity founded in 2016, the days of organisational ecumenism seem to be over.

 A broad church

 In 1943 the Congregational Union, Methodist and Presbyterian churches at Raglan combined to form New Zealand’s first Union Parish Church.
 In 1947 the same three denominations decided to form a Union Parish in Taita, Lower Hutt, which became the first officially recognised Union Parish.
 From 1967 the Uniting Congregations of Aotearoa New Zealand (UCANZ) also included the Anglicans and Associated Churches of Christ.
-By 2010 UCANZ administered 132 cooperative parishes in New Zealand.
+In 2018 UCANZ administered 124 cooperative parishes in New Zealand.

 Cooperating parishes

-Negotiations to create a single evangelical church revived after the Second World War, involving the Presbyterian, Methodist and Congregational churches and the Associated Churches of Christ.
+Negotiations to create a single Protestant church revived after the Second World War, involving the Presbyterian, Methodist and Congregational churches and the Associated Churches of Christ.
 In 1964 the Anglican Church joined these discussions and in 1969 a plan for union was issued.
-Church members loyal to their own denomination, especially within the Anglican Church, defeated these plans.
+Church members loyal to their own denomination, especially Anglicans, defeated these plans.
 However many cooperating parishes had been created by combining small parishes of several denominations.
-These parishes continue in the 2000s and have an overarching body, the Uniting Congregations of Aotearoa New Zealand.
-Training of ministers became more collaborative, particularly between Methodists and Anglicans, whose theological colleges work in partnership on their shared site in Auckland.
+These parishes continue in the 21st century and have an overarching body, the Uniting Congregations of Aotearoa New Zealand.
+Training of ministers became more collaborative.
+In the early 21st century the University of Otago and the evangelical Laidlaw College were the largest providers of theological training.